 Friends Remember One Of Dorian's Victims On Grand Bahama

 Former classmates and colleagues are remembering one of the many victims of Hurricane Dorian in the Bahamas.
-Philip (P.J.)
-Thomas was a captain and harbor pilot who died with his three children when the storm roared through Grand Bahama island on Sept.
+Philip "P.J."
+Thomas was a captain and harbor pilot who along with his three children died when the storm roared through Grand Bahama island on Sept.
 1.

 While the official death toll in the Bahamas from Dorian stands at 50, officials say some 2,500 are missing.

-Thomas lived in McLean's Town, a small community on Grand Bahamas' East End.
+Thomas lived in McLean's Town, a small community on Grand Bahama's East End.
 It's an area that was devastated by Dorian's 180 mph winds and 20-foot storm surge.
-Details are sketchy, but from what they've learned from Thomas' wife Barri, his friends say when the storm hit, he and his family were engaged in a desperate struggle for survival.
+Details are sketchy, but from what they've learned from Thomas' wife, Barri, his friends say when the storm hit, he and his family were engaged in a desperate struggle for survival.

-On a Gofundme page created by his friends, a former classmate, Matthew Arnold writes, "Philip fought to rescue his family, but only succeeded in saving his wife, before heading into the sea after his children.
+On a GoFundMe page created by his friends, a former classmate, Matthew Arnold writes, "Philip fought to rescue his family, but only succeeded in saving his wife, before heading into the sea after his children.
 His last action in life was ensuring Barri survived."

-After Thomas and his three children were lost in the rising waters, his wife Barri was rescued by a Bahamian Defense Force helicopter crew.
+After Thomas and his three children were lost in the rising waters, Barri was rescued by a Bahamian Defense Force helicopter crew.
 She was taken to a hospital in Nassau and has since been released.

 Thomas was a graduate of the Maritime College at the State University of New York, where Arnold met him.
 He says Thomas was well-liked and respected by his classmates.
-"He was small framed," Arnold says.
-"He was all of five feet tall, but we all looked up to him."
+"He was small-framed," Arnold says.
+"He was all of 5 feet tall, but we all looked up to him."

-After graduating from the Maritime College, Thomas returned to Grand Bahama, where at age 21, he was the youngest trainee pilot ever hired by the Freeport Harbour Company.
+After graduating from the Maritime College, Thomas returned to Grand Bahama, where at age 21, he was the youngest trainee pilot ever hired by the Freeport Harbour Co.
 During his time there, he guided the largest cruise ship in the world at the time, Royal Caribbean's Oasis of the Seas, into drydock.

-Several years later, joining with other senior harbor pilots, he helped create an independent professional group, the Bahamas Maritime Pilots Association (BMPA).
+Several years later, joining with other senior harbor pilots, he helped create an independent professional group, the Bahamas Maritime Pilots Association.

 Besides being an experienced harbor pilot, Thomas also worked as a fishing guide specializing in bonefish.